MicrosoftDocs/azure-docs/articles/defender-for-cloud/export-to-siem.md

 ### Prerequisites

-In order to do these instructions, make sure you have:
+Before you set up the Azure services for continuous export, make sure you have:

 - Azure subscription ([Create a free account](https://azure.microsoft.com/free/))
 - Azure resource group ([Create a resource group](../azure-resource-manager/management/manage-resource-groups-portal.md))

 ### Step 1.
-Set up your streaming solution
+Set up the Azure services

 You can set up your Azure environment to support continuous export using either: